oakeley/ELN/README.md

    pip install -r requirements.txt
    ```

+2. Setup SSH keys for GitHub:
+   - Generate SSH keys if you don't have them:
+     ```
+     ssh-keygen -t ed25519 -C "your_email@example.com"
+     ```
+   - Add the SSH key to your GitHub account:
+     - Copy your public key: `cat ~/.ssh/id_ed25519.pub`
+     - Go to GitHub → Settings → SSH and GPG keys → New SSH key
+     - Paste your key and save

-2. Setup environment variables:
+3. Setup environment variables:
    - Create a `.env` file with the following settings:
      ```
      SECRET_KEY=your-secret-key
      NEO4J_URI=bolt://localhost:7687
      NEO4J_USER=neo4j
      NEO4J_PASSWORD=your-password
-     GITHUB_TOKEN=your-github-token
+     GITHUB_USERNAME=your-github-username
+     GITHUB_SSH_KEY_PATH=~/.ssh/id_ed25519
+     GITHUB_SSH_PUB_KEY_PATH=~/.ssh/id_ed25519.pub
+     GIT_USER_NAME="Your Name"
+     GIT_USER_EMAIL="your_email@example.com"
      OLLAMA_API_URL=http://localhost:11434/api/generate
      ```

-3. Initialize the database:
+4. Initialize the database:
    - Make sure Neo4j is running
    - The SQLite database will be created automatically on first run

-4. Run the application:
+5. Run the application:
    ```
    python run.py
    ```

-5. Access the application at `http://localhost:5000`
+6. Access the application at `http://localhost:5000`

+## GitHub SSH Authentication

+The system uses SSH for secure authentication with GitHub:

+1. **Key-based authentication**: Uses SSH keys instead of passwords or tokens
+2. **No passwords stored**: SSH keys remain on your system and are never transmitted
+3. **Git operations**: All Git operations (clone, push, pull) use SSH
+4. **GitHub CLI support**: For operations not supported by Git directly

 ## Future Enhancements